Shaojieee/Property-Search/README.md

 1. `./data/data/raw/unprocessed`

     This folder is partitions by the time of information retrieval and consist of the raw html files that we obtain from Property Guru.

+    **_NOTE:_** We only keep a 20 out of 2,400 html files that we retrieve during the first mass retrieval from Property Guru.
+However, this data has been processed and the aggregated form can be found the folders mentioned below.

 2. `./data/data/raw/processed`